 This recorded journaling workshop will introduce the benefits of journaling and provide prompts for students to explore their thoughts and feelings.

 In EmpowerMe Yoga, participants engage in yoga to build skills that foster mind-body awareness, coping, and emotional wellness.
 This class will take place in the Fitness and Aquatics Center (FAC) every Tuesday from 6-7pm and will be led by a yoga instructor.
 Feel free to contact the FAC at 410-617-5453 or the Counseling Center at 410-617-2273 for more details.
 You can sign up for EmpowerMe Yoga classes by creating an account on IM Leagues, the FAC's Group X registration platform.
 EmpowerMe Yoga is only offered during the fall and spring semesters respectively.

 Support Group Offerings

 Support Groups provide a place for students to come together to learn new skills, receive support, and share information and resources.
 These groups are different from therapy groups.
 The facilitator may provide educational information and facilitate an interactive dialogue among students who are sharing information and resources and providing one another with support.
 Groups are held weekly to bi-weekly at a scheduled date and time.
 Regular attendance is strongly encouraged.
 Participants will be provided with additional information prior to the start date and once they register for the group.
+All support groups are offered in fall and spring semesters respectively.
+We do not offer support groups during summer months.
 Register for a support group.